ErikDM/MarkCalculator/README.md

 The calculator has been implemented with number adjustments, which means that if you type in 15 TAPs done, the calculator will only give you points for 12 TAPs.
 Entering for example 150 points on your assessment week will be automatically adjusted down to 100.
 The same goes for TAPs and Online Test.
 All limits exceeded will automatically adjust your score to "maximum".

-The .exe file was created with Pyinstaller, and the setup wizard was created with "Inno Setup".
+The .exe file was created with Pyinstaller, and the setup wizard was created with Inno Setup.
 For more information, see: http://www.jrsoftware.org/isinfo.php

 -----------------------------------------------------------------------